 Origins and Natural Habitat

-The fish’s body is blue, shading to brown, and is covered with tiny pearly and brownish flecks, hence the Pearl gourami’s common name.
-A black line extends along the fish’s body from its mouth to its tail, ending in a spot.
+The fish has a blue body that fades to brown decorated with tiny pearl-like flecks, which give the Pearl gourami its common name.
+There’s a black line extending along the body from the fish’s mouth to its tail, ending in a black spot.

 Tank Mates